balena-os/custom-device-support/README.md

 ## Sending Equipment and Devices to Balena

+- Please make sure to send us the following
-- Three boards sent to our team in Galati for development and testing, to be replaced with new hardware revisions as needed.
-In addition to the boards, you should also send power supplies and any serial console cables.
-Balena has the cables necessary to connect a serial debug console for your board as long as it is accessible through USB, TTL pins, or RS232.
+  - Three boards for development and testing, to be replaced with new hardware revisions as needed.
+  - Power supplies and necessary connectors.
+  - Serial console cables.
 - Please complete [this form](https://forms.gle/xzGfC9SksrYcmGja6) to schedule a DHL pickup for the required equipment.
 - Alternatively, you can ship the equipment over to our team in Athens, and they will forward it to our Galati, Romania office.
 Please make sure to mark the package and add a shipping note with **"Route to Galati (YOUR COMPANY NAME)"** so the team will know to schedule a DHL pickup as soon as they receive it.
 Here is the address to ship the equipment: